Application Process

 Here is the BYU Pay Schedule.

-• HOURLY: all hourly student employees must clock in through BYU's Y-time system.
+- HOURLY: All hourly student employees must clock time through BYU's Workday.
 It can be accessed online, through a wall-mounted time clock, or through the mobile app.
-Employees must make a timestamp at the beginning and end of each shift.
-Each time you clock in or out, the clock should tell you your total hours for the pay period.
-If this total does not appear, then you have an Exception that needs to be resolved*.
+Employees must check in at the beginning and check out at the end of each shift.

-• Online: You can access your timesheet by going to hrms.byu.edu.
+- Online: You can access your time tracking by going to workday.byu.edu.